Military victories against the odds: Battle of Hodów

+19th century

 Battle of Lacolle Mills (1814)

 The battle of Lacolle Mills (aka the second battle of Lacolle Mills), occurring on 30 March 1814 during the War of 1812, saw just 180 British 13th Regiment of Foot (later reinforced), in combat with a much larger force of 4000 US troops (who were also armed with artillery).
 Being bombarded by artillery from the US forces, the leader of the British forces, Richard Handcock initially only had 180 British regulars entrenched in the Lacolle Mill against the overwhelming force.
 The stout stone blockhouse resisted most of the US artillery.
 Desperate, and running low on ammunition, Handcock's 80 men fixed bayonets and charged the US artillery, but was pushed back because of the overwhelming numbers.

 The Americans made a number of attempts on the British positions, but to no avail.
 A Grenadier company and a light company force of 160 men in the area forced marched to assist the British, arriving just after the initial assaults began.
 After this, a small number of Canadian troops later arrived to assist the British.
 With the new men, Handcock again fixed bayonets and charged the artillery position, this time overwhelming them.

 The US troops, 4000 strong, fled the battlefield against the British/Canadian forces who in the end, only numbered some 500 in total.
 Major General James Wilkinson, the US commander, was subsequently relieved of command.
 The battle was a major triumph for the British troops.
 Major General Wilkinson resigned from the Army after the defeat The US forces suffered 13 killed, 51–128 wounded and 13 missing, while the British suffered 11 killed, 46 wounded and 4 missing.